 FTP exchanges data using two separate channels known as the command channel and data channel.
 With FTP, both channels are unencrypted, leaving any data sent over these channels vulnerable to being intercepted and read.

-We highly recommend you avoid the basic FTP protocol and choose a secure option.
+We highly recommend you avoid the basic FTP protocol and choose a more secure option.

-In the 1990s concern about internet security was growing, and in response Netscape created the Secure Sockets Layer (SSL, now known as TLS) protocol to protect communications over a network.
+Concern about internet security grew during the 1990s.
+In response, Netscape created the Secure Sockets Layer (SSL, now known as TLS) protocol to protect communications over a network.
 SSL was applied to FTP to create FTPS.
-Like FTP, FTPS uses two connections, a command channel and a data channel.
+Like FTP, FTPS uses two connections: a command channel and a data channel.
 You can choose to encrypt both connections or only the data channel.

 User ID authentication can be used with any combination of certificate and/or password authentication.

-While FTPS adds a layer to the FTP protocol, SFTP is an entirely different protocol based on the network protocol SSH (Secure Shell) rather than FTP.
+While FTPS adds a layer to the FTP protocol, SFTP is an entirely different protocol based on the network protocol SSH (Secure Shell).
 Unlike both FTP and FTPS, SFTP uses only one connection and encrypts both authentication information and data files being transferred.